berkeleygamelab/PictureYourself/README.md

 ### To run this app locally:

-- Make sure Ruby is installed
+- Make sure Ruby is installed.
+  - check by running 'which Ruby' in your terminal.
+This will tell you the path to the installation if Ruby is installed
+  - if Ruby is not installed, download the latest version here: https://www.ruby-lang.org/en/downloads/
-- Open terminal and navigate to the PictureYourself root folder
+- In the terminal, navigate to the PictureYourself root folder
 - Run: 'bundle install'
 - When gems are all installed, run: 'shotgun picture_yourself.rb'
 - Open localhost: <port number given in terminal> in your browser